As robots take jobs, Europeans mull free money for all

 Obviously, expensive.
 Hamon proposes the gradual introduction of basic income schemes in France, starting with 600 euros ($640) per month for the nation’s poor and 18-25-year-olds before scaling up payments to 750 euros ($800) for all adults — for a total estimated annual cost of 400 billion euros ($425 billion).

-Part of the cost could be financed by taxing robots — goods and services produced by automated systems and machines, he says.
-Opponents argue that doing so would simply prompt companies to move their robots elsewhere, out of reach of French tax collectors.
+Part of the cost could be financed by taxing goods and services produced by automated systems and machines, he says.
+Opponents argue that doing so would simply prompt companies to move robots elsewhere, out of reach of French tax collectors.

-A 2016 study by the French Senate said a basic income scheme could be easier, and therefore less costly, to manage than France’s current welfare system.
-The stigma often associated with state handouts would also disappear, because both rich and poor would get the payments.
+Doing away with housing, family, poverty and unemployment benefits could free up more than 100 billion euros ($106 billion) to fold into a replacement basic income scheme.

+There’d also be less red tape, saving money that way, too, but switching to basic income would still require new taxes, a 2016 Senate report said.

 THE CONS